evry-ace/iskaribot/README.md

 ### Run Iskaribot locally

 1. Clone this repository.
-2. Install dependencies by running `npm install`
+1. Install dependencies by running `npm install`
+1. Install `nodemon` globally with `npm i -g nodemon`
-3. Add configuration data to the included `rename.env` file and rename the file to `.env`.
+1. Add configuration data to the included `rename.env` file and rename the file to `.env`.
 Optionally, and for production deployment, the configuration can be added as environment variables.
-4. Run the bot with `npm start`
+1. Run the bot with `npm start` which will run nodemon and listen for changes to the application...

 ### Configure ngrok